mundorum/oid/oid.md

 * `properties`: properties to be attached to the component
   * `default`: default value assigned to the property in the beginning
 * `provide`: list of interfaces provided by this component (see Connection section)
+* `stylesheet`: list of external stylesheet links imported to the local template
+* `styles`: locally defined styles applied to the template
+* `stylable`: defines the precedence between stylesheet and styles
+  * `true` (default) - indicates that stylesheet overrides styles
+  * `false` - vice-versa
 * `template`: HTML/SVG/XML template to render
 * `receive`: list of the notices treated by handled by the component
   * *array format*: lists only the supported notices, automatically mapped to  `handleNotice` handler